dskemp/courtdata/content/cases/ot2017/16-1348/index.md

 - "Jeffrey L. Fisher"
 - "Matthew R. McGuire"
 - "Erica L. Ross"
+roles:
+- "on behalf of the Petitioner"
+- "Deputy Solicitor General of Virginia, on behalf of the Respondent"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondent"
 tags:
 topics:
 summary: "Because Currier consented to a severance of the multiple charges against him, his second trial and resulting conviction, following an acquittal at his first trial, did not violate the Double Jeopardy Clause."